 The second data capture for the survey is planned for 2021, although this date will be discussed and agreed by participating universities in 2020.

 The final survey data capture is planned for 2023.
 On completion, a short report of overall study findings will be available here.

 Outlined below are the key steps taken to prepare for the Teaching Cultures Survey, undertaken in late 2018

 Securing agreement of first group of universities to participate in the survey: top-ranked universities with a particular commitment to teaching and learning from a range of countries worldwide were prioritised.
 Many participating institutions have recently made, or are planning to make, changes to how they support, evaluate and/or reward teaching achievement.

 Design and test of the survey instrument: A short questionnaire was developed, designed to take six minutes to complete.
 In addition to basic demographic information (e.g. gender, post, academic discipline), it was designed to capture feedback on the attitudes, aspirations and experiences of the teaching culture of the academic community.
-Pilot interviews with a range of academics from the initial group of participating universities were used to ensure the questionnaire’s comprehensibility, coverage, length and structure, as well as its applicability across different institutional contexts.
+Pilot interviews with a range of academics from the initial group of 13 participating universities (from eight countries) were used to ensure the questionnaire’s comprehensibility, coverage, length and structure, as well as its applicability across different institutional contexts.

-Survey distribution and data capture: versions of the questionnaire, tailored to each institutional context, will be launched across the first 13 universities participating in Stage A of the project.
+Run 1.
+Survey distribution and data capture: versions of the questionnaire, tailored to each institutional context, were launched across the first 13 universities participating in Stage A of the project.

 Run 1.
 Data analysis and documentation: findings from the first 13 institutional surveys were analysed.
 The analysis considered both overall patterns and the differences in perspectives and experiences by respondent demographic (gender, seniority, role, discipline, etc.) and the differences between individual institutions and the amalgamated findings across all 13 institutions.